MicrosoftDocs/SupportArticles-docs/support/sql/install/understanding-dotnet-framework-requirements.md

 To install .NET Framework on Windows 8 and later versions of the operating system, review [Install the .NET Framework 3.5 on Windows 10, Windows 8.1, and Windows 8](/dotnet/framework/install/dotnet-35-windows).

-In Windows Server 2008 R2, the .NET Framework is a feature, and installing it is different than previous versions of the Windows operating system.
+In Windows Server 2008 R2, the .NET Framework is a feature, and installing it's different than previous versions of the Windows operating system.
 The following procedure explains how to verify that the .NET Framework 3.5.1 is installed.
-The procedure also explains how to determine whether the .NET Framework is not installed and how you can add it in these environments.
+The procedure also explains how to determine whether the .NET Framework isn't installed and how you can add it in these environments.

 ## How to determine whether the .NET Framework 3.5 SP1 is installed

 To determine whether the .NET Framework 3.5.1 is installed on Windows Server 2008 R2, follow these steps:

-1. Select **Start**, select **Administrative Tools**, and then select **Server Manager**.
+1. Select **Start** -\> **Administrative Tools** -\> **Server Manager**.
 2. Select **Features** to display all the installed features in the pane on the right side.
 3. Verify that .NET Framework 3.5.1  is listed as an installed feature.

-If .NET Framework 3.5.1 is not listed as an installed feature, use one of the following methods to install it.
+If .NET Framework 3.5.1 isn't listed as an installed feature, use one of the following methods to install it.

 ### Method 1: Use Server Manager